Terror on Every Side!

-Nebuchadnezzar, appoints Jehoiachin's uncle Zedekiah as king, but Zedekiah is weak and easily swayed.
+Nebuchadnezzar, appoints Jeconiah's uncle, Zedekiah, as king, but Zedekiah is weak and easily swayed.
 Jeremiah continues to provide godly guidance, but powerful forces are working against him, and the king's good intentions are overridden by foolish advice.

-King Nebuchadnezzar has lost patience and Jerusalem will pay the price.
-Zedekiah continues to vacillate instead of providing leadership.
-Disaster is brewing as the Babylonian army surrounds the city and food is slowly running out.
+King Nebuchadnezzar has lost patience, and Jerusalem will pay the price.
+The Babylonian army waits outside the city and King Zedekiah continues to vacillate instead of providing godly leadership – and then food starts to run out.